 Results only come when you put the work in.
 I find that I have to consistently do the things I’ve talked about above to keep my results growing.
 If I neglect to go on Pinterest for a day or two, the numbers do plateau or fall.

-I think it’s important to note that I haven’t used any apps such as Tailwind or used any pods or collaborative boards to grow traffic from Pinterest.
+I think it’s important to note that I haven’t used any apps such as Tailwind or used any pods to grow traffic from Pinterest.
 I know a lot of people say this works for them, but at the moment, I just do not have the time to participate in pods and have no interest in spending money on Tailwind.

 I really hope this has helped to give you some ideas on how to grow traffic to your blog using Pinterest.
 Using the above methods probably meant I spent ten minutes a day on Pinterest which isn’t a lot of time for so much return.
-I hope to grow my traffic even further in February using Pinterest and will keep you updated on the progress.

 If you have any more questions, let me know in the comments below, or shoot me an email to firstname.lastname@example.org